-The refactoring process was pretty sleek, once you learn the basic of Angular2 you quickly gain moment and you progress at an incredible paste.
+The refactoring process was pretty sleek, once you learn the basic of Angular you quickly gain moment and you progress at an incredible pace.

 However in few occasions it required me quite some time to find suitable solutions to implement common UX interactions.
 In the specific I struggled quite a bit to implement the sticky header behavior (see following animations).